Submarine Network Solutions

 The industry leader in turnkey submarine networks

-Alcatel-Lucent Submarine Networks (ASN) is the world’s only fully integrated provider of turnkey submarine network solutions.
-Now part of Nokia, we bring all of the products and know-how needed to design and build optical communications links across the world’s oceans.
+Alcatel Submarine Networks (ASN) is the world’s only fully integrated provider of turnkey submarine network solutions.
+Part of Nokia, we bring all of the products and know-how needed to design and build optical communications links across the world’s oceans.

 From new deployments to network upgrades, regional links to transoceanic infrastructure, we provide everything – from route selection and surveying through system design, manufacturing, installation and maintenance.
 Our credentials include:

 - More than 160 years of submarine cable system experience